natb1/old.trial_division/README.md

 - choice of technology: I am using Akka with an Actor model because this is a new technology to me and it seems like the best documented usage.
-- choice of algorithm: the last constraint is interpreted to mean the algorithm must be some variation of trial division
+- choice of algorithm: the last constraint is interpreted to mean the algorithm must be some variation of trial division.
+Serial implementation of the algorithm can be found in serial.py
 - parallelization strategy:
   - `all_primes` can be decomposed into
     `_is_prime` subproblems.
 The result of `all_primes` is the